 Be mindful of your neighbors’ space when setting up your mat.

-What should I expect the next day?
+What should I expect the next day after hot yoga?

-What if I’m not flexible?
+What if I’m not flexible enough for hot yoga?

-Contrary to popular belief, yoga is not all about bending yourself into a pretzel.
+Contrary to popular belief, hot yoga is not all about bending yourself into a pretzel.
 Saying you don’t do yoga because you’re not flexible, is like saying you don’t eat because you’re hungry.
-Increased range of motion is one of the many benefits of yoga, but it is certainly not a prerequisite.
+Increased range of motion is one of the many benefits of hot yoga, but it is certainly not a prerequisite.